Fresh cucumbers and mint leaves combine with Epsom salt to create this lightly scented and refreshing bath soak made from locally sourced ingredients.

 The salt helps to rapidly dry the fresh ingredients, capturing and preserving the natural green color for months.

-No fake colorants or food coloring needed!
+No fake colorants, food coloring or preservatives needed!

 - a few slivers/slices of fresh (organic) cucumber peel